KellyJoseph/ict2reactpoi/readme/README.md

 ## Routing.

-- /locations (private)- displaysall of the locations that users have posted
+- /locations (private)- displays all of the locations that users have posted
 - /photos/:locationname (private) - paramterized route that displays all of the photos that users have posted for a given location
 - /login (public) - displays a form that allows users to authenticate their login credentials
 - /register (public) - displays a form that allows users to create a new account